81GB3N/simtadienis/README.md

 1. add design to everything

 add transaction data
-add security as in to not be able to access sites thu we links
+move security to the backend